MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-databricks.md

   You commit to Azure Databricks Units (DBU) as Databricks Commit Units (DBCU) for either one or three years.
 When compared to the pay-as-you-go model, you can save up to 37%.

-See [Azure Databricks Pricing][azure-databricks-pricing] for more information.
+For more information, see [Azure Databricks Pricing][azure-databricks-pricing].

 ### Azure Cosmos DB

 In this architecture, a series of records are written to Cosmos DB by the Azure Databricks job.
-You are charged for the capacity that you reserve, expressed in Request Units per second (RU/s), used to perform the insert operations.
+You are charged for the capacity that you reserve, expressed in Request Units per second (RU/s), used to perform insert operations.
 The unit for billing is 100 RU/sec per hour.
 For example, the cost of writing 100-KB items is 50 RU/s.

 For write operations, provision enough capacity to support the number of writes needed per second.
-You can increase the provisioned throughput by using the portal or Azure CLI before performing the write operations and then reduce the throughput after those operations are complete.
+You can increase the provisioned throughput by using the portal or Azure CLI before performing write operations and then reduce the throughput after those operations are complete.
 Your throughput for the write period is the minimum throughput needed for the given data plus the throughput required for the insert operation assuming no other workload is running.

 #### Example cost analysis

 Suppose you configure a throughput value of 1,000 RU/sec on a container.
 It's deployed for 24 hours for 30 days, a total of 720 hours.

 The container is billed at 10 units of 100 RU/sec per hour for each hour.
-10 units at $0.008 (per 100 RU/sec per hour) is charged $0.08 per hour.
+10 units at $0.008 (per 100 RU/sec per hour) are charged $0.08 per hour.

 For 720 hours or 7,200 units (of 100 RUs), you are billed $57.60 for the month.